 Can you sit in an RV while driving?

 Can a passenger sit out in the “living room” area while the RV is in motion?
-This depends on what type of Houston RV rental you choose.
+This depends on what type of RV you choose.
 Oftentimes, Class A, Class B, and Class C motorhome rentals provide a safe place for passengers to sit while the RV is on the road.
 This is because they are equipped to withstand motor vehicle accidents.

 When you’re riding in a motorhome, whether A, B, or C, sitting in the back is an option.
 However, you should still wear a seatbelt throughout the duration of your ride.